-A hook may be used to connect the emergency lifting slings of the bell or to remove debris that cannot be lifted using the vertical thrusters.
-This hook must be designed for handling by an ROV, so that it can be grabbed and orientated using the five positions manipulator of the ROV and opened or closed using the seven position manipulator.
+Only hooks specifically designed for handling by an ROV should be provided in case of lifting operations.
+Also, they must be included in the tool kit to rescue a diving bell.
+They can be grabbed and orientated using the five positions manipulator of the ROV and opened or closed using the seven-position manipulator.
 The locking mechanism is often integrated with the body of the hook, and a ball connected to the latching system by a small cable allows the ROV to trigger its opening.

-10.3.9 - Video display & recording, and communications & alarms
+10.3.10 - Video display & recording, and communications & alarms

-10.3.9.1 - Video display & recording
+10.3.10.1 - Video display & recording